Bike Park Safety Guide

 • Slab 'n' Tickle

-Slab 'n' Tickle is for EXPERT RIDERS ONLY.
-This trail is extremely difficult and includes long steep rock slabs, very technical descents, and drops with no easy ride-arounds.
+Extremely Difficult / Double Black Technical - This trail is for EXPERTS ONLY.
+It has long steep rock slabs, very technical looser descents, and drops with no easy ride-arounds.

 • Black Forest

-Black Forest is for EXPERT RIDERS ONLY.
-Named after the small forest section in the middle, this trail is extremely difficult and includes very technical descents with drops, tight trees, and large jumps.
+Extremely Difficult / Double Black Technical - Named after the small forest section in the middle, this trail is for EXPERTS ONLY and includes very technical steep descents with drops, tight trees, and large jumps.

 Watch & Learn